SharonV33/browser-technologies-2021/README.md

 yellow to green.
 While enhancing the overall experience, this bar also gives back visual feedback on the answer the user has selected.

+## the pleasurable layer
+The final layer of enhancement is called the pleasurable layer.
+This layer, like the usable layer, makes the website or app easier to use without adding or removing key features.
+The pleasurable layer is most often associated with adding JavaScript.
+The main issue with this layer being JavaScript is that not all users have all the latest features of JavaScript available on their device.
+This could either be due to an older device or an old browser.
+One of these JavaScript features that might be unavailable is LocalStorage.
+This allows a website to store data onto the user's computer.
+Some browsers or devices don't allow this or a user could turn this feature off manually.
+I decided to add a progress bar using LocalStorage for users who have this feature enabled and available.
+The progress bar lets users see how far in the survey they are at any point.
+This could also motivate the user to finish the survey if they see that they are almost done.

 ## Testing
 Google pixel 4 - chrome
 iPhone- safari